-The final will be held towards the end of June and is a high profile event usually held at the Crowne Plaza in Liverpool.
+The final will be held in early July and is a high profile event usually held at the Crowne Plaza in Liverpool.

 Each of the three finalists for the category of turnover below £1m, give an in-depth explanation of their innovation to the three external judges who are appointed from across the commercial spectrum.
 Previous members of our panel have included Trevor Baylis, Evan Davis and Steve Morgan.

 The invited guests arrive, partake of a little champagne and spend time chatting to the finalists and getting to know the nature of the applications.
 There are often business leaders and investors present – all of whom are interested in innovation and how it might be applied.